A day of inspiration and connection for the leaders of the UK and Ireland’s sauna movement.

 About the organisers

-The British Sauna Society was established in 2014 by a group of Brits and European ex-pats.
+The British Sauna Society was established in 2014 by a group of Brits and Finnish ex-pats.
 They had experienced the awe of authentic sauna and wanted to connect with fellow enthusiasts and encourage more of it in the UK.

 A decade later, it’s been a driving factor in a UK sauna ‘revolution’, with exponential growth of authentic sauna experiences across the UK.